abegong/iseif-rainforest/README.md

 ## Next steps:

 	Dockerize it
+	Add requirements.txt
+	Develop Dockerfile for server
+	Develop Dockerfile for pinger
+	Develop docker-compose.yml
+	Fix filepath in EagleDataLogger
+	Re-up api/user path in app.py
+	Fix filepath in docker files
+	Make iseif-code compile from within app/
+	Fix filepaths in util

+	Add a way to populate redis with a user list

 ### Next milestone: fully deployable app that logs stuff all on its own.

 	Add some cleaner documentation
+	Add better logging

 	Develop the rotate_log_to_s3 method